kubernetes/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 A good summary is probably at least a paragraph in length. -->

 The addons subproject hosted by SIG Cluster Lifecycle has been working on implementation details regarding addon installation, user-experience, maintenance, and operation.
+The initial KEP [defines an addon](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cluster-lifecycle/addons/0035-20190128-addons-via-operators.md#motivation) as:

+> Addons are components that are managed alongside the lifecycle of the cluster.
+They are often tied to or dependent on the configuration of other cluster components. [..]

-The [addon-installer library POC](https://github.com/kubernetes-sigs/addon-operators/pull/25) functions as a small, vendorable implementation for applying addons to the cluster using kubectl and Kustomize.
+The [addon-installer library](https://github.com/kubernetes-sigs/addon-operators/tree/master/installer) functions as a small, vendorable implementation for applying addons to the cluster using kubectl and Kustomize.
 The `AddonInstallerConfiguration` API kind is intended to be a user-facing ComponentConfig.
 This KEP proposes an additional phase to kubeadm that invokes the addon-installer library.

 ## Motivation